urbanware-org/byteweiser/README.md

 You could also use *rsync* with delta compression for that.
 However, *ByteWeiser* seems to be faster in some cases.
 Both tools have a completely different functional principle, where *ByteWeiser* is the one that "mindlessly" (simply) processes the data instead of using algorithms and checksums.

+## Performance

+I have tested the performance of *ByteWeiser* and compared it with the results of *rsync*.

+Details can be found inside the [wiki](https://github.com/urbanware-org/byteweiser/wiki/Performance).

 [Top](#byteweiser-)

 ## Requirements